Francis Burns (footballer): Southampton

 Burns was signed by Ted Bates for £50,000 for Southampton in 1972.
 Unfortunately, his injury jinx continued and he required a further cartilage operation as well as suffering a serious thigh injury.
 He was unable to displace Joe Kirkup as the first-choice left-back and towards the end of the season he lost his place to up and coming youngster Steve Mills.
 He made 21 league appearances for the Saints, before moving back to Lancashire.

 Preston North End

 He became former United teammate Bobby Charlton's first signing as manager of Preston North End in 1973, making his debut for the Deepdale club against Aston Villa on 25 August 1973 and ended his first season being named as the club's Player of the Year.
 He made a total of 314 appearances (including 2 as substitute) and scored 9 league goals for Preston.

 Shamrock Rovers

-He moved to Shamrock Rovers in October 1981 making his debut on the 11th at Glenmalure Park.
+He moved to Shamrock Rovers in 1981 making his debut on 11 October at Glenmalure Park.
 In total he made 20 appearances which included a League Cup Final loss on New Year's Eve.
 His experience and motivational qualities were a big help to that young Hoops side.